congwei1230/MoChaBench/README.md

 ```

 ### Overview
-This script is adapted from [joonson/syncnet_python](https://github.com/joonson/syncnet_python) for improved API and code structure.
+The SyncNet codebase is adapted from [joonson/syncnet_python](https://github.com/joonson/syncnet_python) for improved API and code structure.

 Follows a HuggingFace Diffuser-style structure.
 We provided a